Early Australian shipwrecks

 State bodies like the Maritime Heritage Unit of Heritage Victoria manage maritime archaeological sites in Victorian coastal waters.
 As part of this work they maintain a register of all Victorian shipwreck sites, and a catalogue of shipwreck relics.

-More information on shipwrecks
+More information on early shipwrecks

 - Australian Government Department of the Environment, Historic shipwrecks